Robert Greene (dramatist)

-Robert Greene (1558–1592) was an English author popular in his day, and now best known for a posthumous pamphlet attributed to him, Greene's Groats-Worth of Witte, bought with a million of Repentance, widely believed to contain an attack on William Shakespeare.
-Robert Greene was a popular Elizabethan dramatist and pamphleteer known for his negative critiques of his colleagues.
+Robert Greene (1558–1592) was a popular Elizabethan dramatist and pamphleteer.
 He is said to have been born in Norwich.
 He attended Cambridge where he received a BA in 1580, and an M.A. in 1583 before moving to London, where he arguably became the first professional author in England.
-Greene was prolific and published in many genres including romances, plays and autobiography.
+He was prolific and published in many genres including romances, plays and autobiography.

+Greene's most famous play is Friar Bacon and Friar Bungay.
+He is also known for a posthumous pamphlet attributed to him, Greene's Groats-Worth of Witte, bought with a million of Repentance, widely believed to contain an attack on William Shakespeare.

 Family

 According to the author Brenda Richardson, the "chief problem" in compiling a biography of Robert Greene was his name.
 Robert was one of the most popular given names of the era and Greene was a common surname.

 L. H. Newcomb suggests that Robert Greene "was probably the Robert Greene, son of Robert Greene, baptized on 11 July 1558 at St George's, Tombland, Norwich."

 Greene later described himself as from Norwich on his title-pages, and the year is appropriate for the Robert Greene who enrolled at St John's College, Cambridge, as a sizar on 26 November 1575.
 The author's father was probably one of two Robert Greenes found later in parish records: either a saddler who lived modestly in the parish until 1599, or a cordwainer who kept an inn in Norwich from the late 1570s until his death in 1591.
 The saddler appeals to biographers who attribute the writer's later low-life sympathies to a humble birth; the innkeeper, a more prosperous man possibly related to landowners, interests scholars who note the social ambitions of Greene's early works.

 Both the Norwich cordwainer-turned-innkeeper and the Norwich saddler left wills, proved in 1591 and 1596 respectively, but neither will mentioned a son named Robert.

 However, Greene himself implied that he had been disinherited by his father.